-Search the online Cabinet papers for discussions of policies relating to the gay, lesbian and bisexual community.
+Search the online Cabinet papers for discussions of policies relating to sexuality and gender identity.

-Debates over divorce law reform in the early 20th century repeatedly raised the question of whether lesbianism should be grounds for divorce.
-Search our catalogue for relevant records from the Prime Minister’s Office (PREM) and the Lord Chancellor’s Office (LCO).
+Debates over divorce law reform in the early 20th century repeatedly raised the question of whether homosexuality should be grounds for divorce.
+Search Discovery for relevant records from the Prime Minister’s Office (PREM) and the Lord Chancellor’s Office (LCO).

 Home Office files contain discussions of individual cases, considerations of appeals, and debates around the operations of the law.
 Key Home Office records include: